Why don’t most Jewish people see Jesus?

 In Romans 11:1 Paul voiced the question: God has not rejected His people, has He?
 Is God done with the Jewish people?
 The answer was resolute: May it never be!

-Let’s be sure to understand God’s hidden face, the divine hardening of the Jewish heart, is partial and temporary and in no way complete and permanent.
-In Romans 11:25-27, Paul wrote the “partial hardening has happened to Israel until the fullness of the Gentiles has come in; and so all Israel will be saved; just as it is written, “The Deliverer will come from Zion, He will remove ungodliness from Jacob.
+the partial hardening has happened to Israel until the fullness of the Gentiles has come in; and so all Israel will be saved; just as it is written, “The Deliverer will come from Zion, He will remove ungodliness from Jacob.
 This is My covenant with them, when I take away their sins.”

-One day in the future, the veil will be lifted, Jesus’s identity will be revealed to the Jewish people, and they will accept Him (Ezekiel 39:29, Zechariah 12:10).
+One day in the future, the veil will be lifted.
+Jesus’s identity will be revealed to the Jewish people, and they will accept Him (Ezekiel 39:29, Zechariah 12:10).

 That doesn’t mean we give up trying to present the Gospel, by no means!